No matter how great your product or service is or how much funding you have, every brand starts at zero when it comes to their audience.

 - Flexible Simplicity: What separates Canoo from the traditional car ownership model is the combination of simplicity and flexibility.
 Teasing at both helps deepen the points of difference in the minds of customers.

 - Stylish Utility: The cool-factor of the vehicle is front and center, but the messaging could also speak to the fact that it’s not a fun toy — it makes your day-to-day activities easier and more efficient.

 Some potential messaging options to capture that unique value prop could include things like:

 An electric car that’s flexible in time and space

 Even if you don’t have a product ready to sell, your brand starts the second your business is public.
 The seeds of the brand relationship get planted with each person who reads about your company, sees it mentioned in a social post, or views your website.

 It’s up to you to take full advantage of that opportunity to guide the relationship and build trust.

 As Canoo has shown, a pre-launch period can be incredibly valuable.
 It’s an opportunity to nurture those relationships so that when launch time arrives your early adopters are ready to go.

-Your brand needs to provide content that’s memorable, allow customers to engage, and communicate your unique value in a crystal clear way.
+Your brand needs to provide content that’s memorable, allows customers to engage, and communicates your unique value in a crystal clear way.

 And above all else, you need to get started today.